Cats & Dogs: Production

+In September 1998, it was reported that Warner Bros.
+Pictures had acquired a pitch from The Angry Beavers writers John Requa and Glenn Ficarra called Cats and Dogs that follows the spy based shenanigans of cats and dogs when humans aren't looking for a six figure sum.
+Lawrence Guterman came aboard to direct the film after a live-action/animated Curious George he'd been working on for Industrial Light & Magic stalled in development.
+Following the success of Columbia Pictures' adaptation of Stuart Little, Warner Bros. became more bullish on the project and by January 2000 and even discussed having two first units work on the film to fast track it for a holiday 2000 release before opting for sometime in 2001 instead.
+Warner Bros.' spotty track record when it came to releasing animated films such as the critically acclaimed but under performing The Iron Giant and the eleventh hour cancellation of a remake of The Incredible Mr. Limpet starring Jim Carrey and directed by Steve Oedekerk were cited as factors in Warner Bros. hesitance in formally greenlighting the film.

 The film was shot in Vancouver, British Columbia and Eagle Creek Studios in Burnaby, British Columbia, Canada from June 19 to November 17, 2000.
 Lou's doghouse was filmed on Stage 1, Mr. Mason's office and the interior of the tree flocking factory was filmed on Stage 2, and the international meeting with the dogs was filmed on Stage 3, while the backyard of the Brody house was filmed on the studio backlot, and the front exterior of the Brody house was filmed at 1661 W 45th Avenue in Vancouver.
-The film features visual effects by Rhythm & Hues Studios, known for such films as Stuart Little, Mouse Hunt, and Hocus Pocus.
+The film features visual effects by Rhythm & Hues Studios, known for films such as Stuart Little, Mouse Hunt, and Hocus Pocus.